logjuicer/logjuicer/doc/adr/0002-architecture-service.md

 ### Submit helpful report

-Moreover, the service may be used to enrich the logreduce-tests dataset.
+Moreover, the service may be used to enrich the logjuicer-tests dataset.
-When a report contains helpful anomalies, it can also be uploaded so that it is added to the logreduce-tests dataset.
+When a report contains helpful anomalies, it can also be uploaded so that it is added to the logjuicer-tests dataset.
-The logreduce-tests dataset are used for tokenizer and model implementation to prevent regression.
+The logjuicer-tests dataset are used for tokenizer and model implementation to prevent regression.

-This logreduce-tests dataset is valuable on its own as it provide test data to implement such service.
+This logjuicer-tests dataset is valuable on its own as it provide test data to implement such service.
 It contains baseline and annotated target.